malte-b/musical_env_bike/documentation.md

 <!-- 3) Methods used: Generally ☺.
 Please ensure the communication of a suitable portfolio of project aims.
 E.g., why is it necessary to mimick chords, why do you create a rhythm etc.?
 Simpler approaches might be more suited to help listeners understand levels of air pollution in diagnostically straightforward ways.
 Maybe you have artistic aims?
 That’s good, just explain them. -->

 #### Data Preparation
 Air pollution is different in every location.
-This is why *Kaffe Matthews* and her team can not simply take the bikes from Lisboa to another city but have to adapt some thresholds to different levels to generate meaningful sonification in different areas.
+This is why *Kaffe Matthews* and her team cannot simply take the bikes from Lisboa to another city but have to adapt some thresholds to different levels to generate meaningful sonification in different areas.
 Right know *Kaffe Matthews* is working in Berlin.
 She gathered PM data in seven rides she did in her neighborhood.
 The following figure shows raincloud violin plots with the distribution of the PM values for all seven rides.

 ![PM Raincloud Plots](https://raw.githubusercontent.com/malte-b/musical_env_bike/readme_images/readme_images/pm_raincloud.png)